swutw/cpex_cv_forecasting/README.md

 6. After you are done with annotations (or ~20 min before presenting), run the script to refresh observed imagery (**./run_update_latest_imagery.sh**).
 This way your document will include the latest available observations.

-7. Copy (or Duplicate) the finished PPT file, and name it following this example: **CPEX-AW_Forecast_YYYY-MM-DD.pdf**
+7. Copy (or Duplicate) the finished PPT file, and name it following this example: **CPEX-CV_Forecast_YYYY-MM-DD.pdf**
-- e.g., on July 16, 2020, the file would be under name would be: ./forecast_files/CPEX-AW_Forecast_2020-07-16_animated.pdf
+- e.g., on July 16, 2020, the file would be under name would be: ./forecast_files/CPEX-CV_Forecast_2020-07-16_animated.pdf

 8. Move the final document to **./forecast_files/**.